Annapurna Circuit Trek

 • Winter Season: Mid-December through February

-Spring/summer is one of the best seasons to do the Annapurna Circuit Trek.
+Spring/summer is one of the best seasons to do the Annapurna Circuit Hike.
 You can expect rhododendrons to bloom during this time.

 Summer/Monsoon is a big no-no!
 The fear of leeches, frequent landslides, downpours, no significant mountain view, and slippy trails are the reasons you should avoid this season at all costs.